 You can create a segment of people who haven’t opened recent emails, and send them one more email – usually something fun to get their attention.
-While working at eZanga, I wrote one with a Top Gun-themed email about “losing that loving feeling.”
+When I managed the marketing automation at eZanga, I wrote one with a Top Gun-themed email about “losing that loving feeling” that was a hit. 🙂

 Once you’ve sent this “last chance,” you can remove anyone who didn’t engage with it.

-9. Use conditional tags to personalize your content
+9. Use conditional merge tags to personalize your content

 This is a feature that I just found out about and have gone buck wild over already.
-Did you know you can customize content beyond the overused “FNAME?”
+Did you know you can customize merge tags beyond the overused “FNAME?”
 (Seriously, you wouldn’t say my name every other sentence IRL so don’t do it in emails)

-For example, you can have a section for a CTA that shows a pitch for your product if someone’s not a paying customer, but show an alternative pitch for something else for people who have already purchased.
+For example, you can have a section of your MailChimp template for a CTA that pitches one product if someone’s not a paying customer of it, but shows an alternative pitch for something else for people who have already purchased it.